-The intuition behind our results is simple.
+The intuition behind our model is simple.
 With fixed production costs, private firms may opt to shut down production when anticipated prices (revenues) are too low to cover the fixed operation costs, thus triggering a reduction in investment and labor demand.
 In particular, pessimistic expectations of future demand will induce firms to postpone investment, thus depressing demand for capital goods and forcing capital-goods producers to cut employment.
 A reduction in employment will in turn depress wages and weaken aggregate consumption demand, which leads to a fall in aggregate prices, thus rectifying the firms' initial pessimistic belief.
 At the same time, with anticipated low profits and dividends, firms' equity value in the stock market will crash.
 Once asset returns start to crumble, savers (consumers) opt to hoard cash instead of spending it.
 Monetary policies then become ineffective in boosting aggregate prices (demand).
 However, if there exist countercyclical fiscal instruments, such as SOEs that can lean against the wind by committing to produce in recessions even with negative profits, dramatic falls in aggregate demand and prices can be stopped.
-Consequently, expansionary monetary policy can start working to push up commodity and asset prices to restore the full-employment equilibrium, thanks to the initiative of counter-cyclical fiscal policies.
+Consequently, expansionary monetary policy can start working to push up commodity and asset prices to restore the full-employment equilibrium.

-Thus, viewed through the lens of our model, the stubborn persistence of un(der)employment (or the jobless recoveries) in the United States and Europe during the many years after the financial crisis are attributable to market-coordination failures and the inability of their governments to implement aggressive expansionary fiscal policies.
-In particular, our model suggests that monetary policies alone are insufficient to end the Great Recession, thus explaining why so many European nations even today (10 years after the crisis) are still engaged in low or even negative nominal interest rates (see Dong and Wen, 2017; Reinbold and Wen, 2017).
+Thus, viewed through the lens of our model, the stubborn persistence of un(der)employment (or the jobless recoveries) in the United States and Europe are attributable to marketcoordination failures and the inability of their governments to implement aggressive expansionary fiscal policies.
+In particular, our model suggests that monetary policies alone are insufficient to end the Great Recession regardless of the zero lower bound on the nominal interest rate.
+This explains why some European countries suffered the same jobless recovery problem and permanent GDP losses even though their nominal interest rates had been sufficiently above the zero lower bound.

 The rest of the paper is organized as follows.
 Section 2 provides an empirical case study of the effects of China's stimulus package in combating the crisis.
 These empirical facts suggest that SOEs in China were the government's fiscal instrument to implement its unprecedented stimulus packages and the key for China's recovery.
-Sections 3 and 4 estimate the size of fixed costs in China and build simple dynamic general equilibrium models with fixed costs to generate coordination failures and explain why purely monetary policies (such as the large-scale asset purchase programs implemented by the Japanese government in the 1990s and the U.S. Federal Reserve since 2008) can fail to address a large crisis.
+Sections 3 and 4 build simple dynamic general equilibrium models with coordination failures to explain why purely monetary policies (such as the large-scale asset purchase programs implemented by the Japanese government in the 1990s and the U.S. Federal Reserve since 2008) can fail to address a large crisis.
 Section 5 introduces SOEs (as an example of fiscal instruments) into the benchmark model and uses them to explain the Chinese experience.
 Section 6 concludes with remarks for further research.